danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, just as the api-specific models, these are regular Realm objects
-that can be mapped to our domain model.
-Both inherit the `Realm` `Object` class
-and have a convenience initializer that copies a domain model instance, which
+Just like the API-specific models, these are regular Realm objects that can be mapped to our domain model.
+Both inherit the `Realm` `Object` class and have a convenience initializer that copies a domain model instance.
-will be needed when we create our Realm-based movie service.

 ### Create a Realm-specific movie service

-Let's add a Realm-specific movie service that lets us store movies and movie
-actors from the api into Realm.
+Let's add a Realm-specific movie service that lets us store movies and movie actors from the API into Realm.
 Add this file to the `Realm` folder:

 ```swift
 import RealmSwift